Canon SX720 vs Sony A7 II

 It is notable that the A7 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX720 does not feature such a mic input.

-Both the SX720 and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the SX720 was followed by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX720 and A7 II can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Sony A7 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX720 or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.